tsackton/taelgar/Worldbuilding/Background/Addermarch Village Names.md

 Dunlough, DUN-loch, named for a hill fort by a lake, reflecting a fortified settlement near water

-Dunwick, DUN-wik, derived from a fortified village near a hill, reflecting its history as a strategic and ancient settlement (Wick is Old English so implies not an ancient settlement)
+(USED) Dunwick, DUN-wik, derived from a fortified village near a hill, reflecting its history as a strategic and ancient settlement (Wick is Old English so implies not an ancient settlement)

 Fiodhach, FEE-uhkh, named for a dense wooded area, emphasizing the presence of ancient forests